maero1/hackkbio-biocoding-internship/README.md

 # hackkbio-biocoding-internship
-This repository contains the codes fore ach task and project from the Hackbio Biocoding Internship
+This repository contains the codes for each task and project from the Hackbio Biocoding Internship